qgis/QGIS-Documentation/source/working/working_with_vector.rst

 |qg| uses the OGR library to read and write vector data formats [#]_,
 including ESRI shapefiles, MapInfo and Microstation file formats; Postgis, Spatialite, Oracle spatial databases and many more.
-At the date of this document, 69 vector formats are supported by the OGR library [OGRweb]_.
+At the date of this document, 69 vector formats are supported by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`).
 The complete list is available at http://www.gdal.org/ogr/ogr_formats.html.

 .. note::